 Units may be revised or replaced to ensure students are provided with up to date curriculum throughout their studies, and this may result in a new course version.
 Refer to the Check My Course Progress page in MySR for the most up to date information for your course.

-Two years part-time.
+One to Two years part-time.

 Course AdviceProspective students should use the links at the top of the page for general enquiries about this course.

 Applicants for this course must be qualified and registered medical practitioners (doctors).